Sometimes it’s easy to forget a spice in your cupboard and buy a new bottle. If that’s the case with your nutmeg, you may be worrying:

 How To Store Nutmeg

-Just like other spices, store nutmeg in a cool, dark place that’s away from sunlight and sources of heat.
+Just like other spices, store nutmeg in a cool, dark place away from sunlight and heat sources.
 The pantry is an ideal spot, or even a spice drawer in the kitchen can work.

 If your ground nutmeg comes in paper packaging, it’s best to transfer it into a container that is easy to reseal.
 Ground nutmeg should be stored away from moisture, sunlight, and high temperatures.